openjs-foundation/cross-project-council/README.md

 ### Regular Members

 Anyone who has been active in the foundation or one of its member projects, as described in the [CPC Governance](./governance/GOVERNANCE.md#approving-and-onboarding-regular-members) may request to become a regular member by opening a PR to add themselves to the list of regular members.
 Outgoing Voting members automatically become Regular members, although they must remain active to retain their status.
+When adding to the list of regular members below, please maintain the list in alphabetical order based on first name.

 - Abigail Cabunoc Mayes ([@abbycabs](https://github.com/abbycabs))
 - Abraham Jr Agiri ([@codeekage](https://github.com/codeekage))